chrisgrieser/nvim-origami/README.md

 (Normally, folds are opened when you search for text inside them and stay open afterward.)

-Every feature is independent, so you can choose to only enable some of them.
+All features are independent, so you can choose to only enable some of them.

-`nvim-origami` replaces most features of `nvim-ufo` in a much more lightweight manner and adds some features that `nvim-ufo` does not possess.
+`nvim-origami` replaces most features of `nvim-ufo` in a much more lightweight manner and adds some features that `nvim-ufo` does not provide.

 ## Table of Content